-We show imperfect risk-sharing within countries can reconcile the aggregate cyclicality of exchange rates in a two-country setting, i.e. the Backus-Smith puzzle, as long as exchange rates are sufficiently risky with respect to idiosyncratic states.
-In equilibrium, these exchange rate dynamics require that, despite a country experiencing higher consumption growth, idiosyncratic risk remains relatively elevated.
-Furthermore, we identify distinct roles for market incompleteness both within and across countries, to match key moments of exchange rates.
-Turning to household-level data, we measure discount factor wedges which capture the effects of imperfect risk sharing, and we provide direct empirical support for the mechanism.
+We show that imperfect risk-sharing within countries can reconcile the aggregate cyclicality of exchange rates in a two-country setting, i.e. the Backus-Smith puzzle, as long as exchange rates are sufficiently risky with respect to idiosyncratic states.
+Leveraging theory mapping household heterogeneity into measurable discount-factor wedges, we use household-level data to provide direct empirical support for our mechanism.
+We then embed this insight in an equilibrium asset-pricing model and show that the observed exchange rate dynamics require that, even when a country experiences higher consumption growth, idiosyncratic risk remains relatively elevated.
+In a quantitative exercise, we disentangle distinct roles for market incompleteness both within and across countries and match key moments of asset prices and exchange rates.

 Suggested citation: